sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "Don't tell me you don't have it comin'.
 'Specially after what you pulled on our darlin'."

 The owl felt like he wanted to say somethin, but couldn't find the words.
-He decided to let it slide for now.
-"But ye didn't go for it, lad.
+He decided to let it slide for now. "...'spose I'm due another loss eventually. ...But ye didn't go for it, lad.
 What 'appened?"

 The penguin chuckled.
 "It's the darndest thing.
 It promised me so much, but I didn't think I could pull it off.
 So I used my movies to give them to someone who I thought could do it for me."